hydrolix/spark-connector/README.md

 ### Proprietary
-* [turbine_cmd](./src/main/resources/linux-x86-64/turbine_cmd) is ***proprietary***; you may use it in conjunction with the Hydrolix Spark Connector, to interoperate with data stored in Hydrolix tables and managed by Hydrolix clusters, and for no other purpose except as agreed to in writing by Hydrolix Inc. You may not disassemble, reverse-engineer or sublicense it.
+* [turbine_cmd](./src/main/resources/linux-x86-64/turbine_cmd) is ***proprietary***; you may use it in conjunction with the Hydrolix Spark Connector, to query data stored in Hydrolix tables and managed by Hydrolix clusters, and for no other purpose except as agreed to in writing by Hydrolix Inc. You may not disassemble, reverse-engineer or sublicense it.
 Your license to use `turbine_cmd` exists at the sole discretion of Hydrolix Inc. and may be revoked at any time without notice or compensation.
 Hydrolix Inc. may modify, rename, move or compile the `turbine_cmd` binary for additional OS/architecture targets in the future; the same license terms will apply to all such future versions as well unless otherwise noted explicitly.
-* Any file in this repository not otherwise listed in this Licensing section is released under the same terms as `turbine_cmd` described in this section.
+* Any file in this repository not otherwise listed in this [Licenses](#licenses) section is released under the same proprietary license as `turbine_cmd` described above.
 If this seems like a mistake, it probably was, please let us know!

 ### Other
 * [src/main/resources/linux-x86-64/wyhash.c](src/main/resources/linux-x86-64/wyhash.c) is derived from